 Treating cancer is a team effort.
 It requires specialists from all different medical fields to come together and partner with patients to form the best management plans.
 Sometimes those plans will center around medications and/or radiation therapy, but for many types of cancer, surgery will play an important role.
 If you or a loved one has been diagnosed with cancer and may be in need of surgery, you can rely on the expert care of the surgeons at Columbia.

-Our highly-trained surgical oncologists and surgical subspecialists leverage the resources of New York’s #1 hospital, NewYork-Presbyterian, and one of the only National-Cancer-Institute-designated comprehensive cancer centers in the country, Columbia’s Herbert Irving Comprehensive Cancer Center, to bring advanced options and collaborative, empathetic care to anyone in need of surgical cancer treatment.
+Our highly-trained surgical oncologists and surgical subspecialists leverage the resources of one of the world's top hospitals, NewYork-Presbyterian, and one of the only National-Cancer-Institute-designated comprehensive cancer centers in the country, Columbia’s Herbert Irving Comprehensive Cancer Center, to bring advanced options and collaborative, empathetic care to anyone in need of surgical cancer treatment.

 Our surgeons operate as part of highly specialized, organ-based cancer care programs.
 All of our specialized cancer programs share a culture of collaboration, a commitment to patient-centered care, and a dedication to research and clinical trials to bring you more and better options and advance the field of surgical oncology as a whole.